 (3) The total amount of the moneys borrowed by the Minister under subsection (1)(b) in any one financial year is not to exceed such amount as the Treasurer approves.

-[Section 25C inserted by No. 27 of 1998 s.
+[Section 25C inserted: No. 27 of 1998 s.
 8.]

 25D.
 Moneys to be credited and charged to operating account